 The History of KSTO

 KSTO evolved out of student participation with WCAL.
 Student workers desired to have a radio station that would serve student interests.
 The first outline of a model radio station appeared in a November 5, 1954 article of The Manitou Messenger.
 Broadcasting did not begin until the fall of 1957 on AM 630, although some records show broadcasting may have started in the spring of 1956.
-Each day opened at 8:00 PM with “Fram Fram” and ended at 10:30 PM with “A Might Fortress.”
+Each day the station opened at 8:00 PM with “Fram Fram” and ended at 10:30 PM with “A Mighty Fortress.”

 In 1965, KSTO started installation of its AM Carrier Current system.
 The Low Power Broadcast Equipment Company, which installed the equipment, advocated this system, citing the station’s ability to utilize the steam tunnels that connect each building as a means of running the necessary wires to connect each residence hall to the station.

 After the new system was installed, things ran well for the station.
 It was a popular medium for students to express their opinions, and its music format reflected the progressive views of the campus at the time.
 Sports were a prominent part of KSTO’s broadcasts, offering many broadcasts of away basketball and football games to those unable to attend events off-campus.
 The station also had a weekly publication of St. Olaf’s “top ten” hits, with information on the music of the time.

 In the early 1970′s, new problems arose with the station.
 A fire which originated in the KSTO section of the WCAL building on April 12, 1970 caused damage in excess of $3,000.
 The blaze, caused by the overheating of an electric converter in a United Press International teleprinter, destroyed the printer and broadcasting equipment belonging to KSTO.
 There was also damage to the structure of the building and some loss to facilities belong to WCAL.